jro31/jethro-codes/_articles/my-story.md

 Although I'd applied for any Rails job I felt remotely suited for, there was no doubt in my mind, I wanted to work at a start-up.

-I wanted to be part of a small company, where my work would actually mean something, rather than one of thousands where no one would notice if I wasn't there.
+I wanted to be part of a small company, where my work actually meant something, rather than being one of thousands of employees, where no one would notice if I wasn't there.
 And the first company to call me back to offer a technical interview was a start-up in Shoreditch.

 Having never experienced one myself, my expectation for this in-person technical interview was based on what I'd read online, and I'd read some absolute horror stories online.
 People standing behind you, watching you code, for example.